Penny board: History

 Ben Mackay created the Penny board in 2010, from which the brand Penny Skateboards was born.
-McKay named the brand for his sister, Penny.
-The idea behind the creation of the company was inspired by Mackay's first-ever skateboard, a small plastic cruiser his father bought for him at a garage sale.
+MacKay named the brand for his sister, Penny.
+The idea behind the creation of the company was inspired by Mackay's first-ever skateboard, a small plastic cruiser that his father bought for him at a garage sale.

 Ben Mackay first started manufacturing and designing his own skateboards to sell to local skate shops.
 Mackay began experimenting with different shapes and types of boards.
 He used a variety of materials, such as fiberglass and carbon inserts, as an alternative to timber.

 By 2015, the Absolute Board Company was providing 36% of the market of boards under 34 inches.